-The average rare earth oxide price used in this PEA is \$38/kg, while current (Q2 2012) prices average C\$99/kg.
+The average rare earth oxide price used in the July 15, 2012 PEA is \$38/kg, while current (Q2 2012) prices average C\$99/kg.

 MARKETING CONCLUSIONS

 RPA considers these REO prices to be appropriate for a PEA-level study, however, we note that the recent market volatility introduces considerably more uncertainty than a comparable base or precious metals project.